 We can’t skip talking about cars to understand how people have grown and changed over time.
-Since they were invented, cars have greatly impacted everyone’s lives.
-They’ve helped people move around faster and easier, carry big and heavy stuff, and even help people feel good about how they look and their social standing.
-In just 150 years, cars have changed our lives in ways we couldn’t do in thousands of years before.
+Since their invention, cars have greatly impacted everyone’s lives.
+They’ve helped people move around faster and easier, carry heavy stuff, and even feel good about how they look and their social standing.
+In just 150 years, cars have changed our lives in ways we couldn’t have imagined in thousands of years before.

 What car brands start with the letter E?

 Now, cars are a part of our everyday life, making things more convenient for all of us.
-It makes it possible to save time, speed up movements in space, and facilitate the transportation of bulky and heavy goods.
-The automobile has firmly entered our lives, becoming one of its indispensable elements.
-But it has also managed to occupy a niche associated with forming and maintaining a sought-after image, maintaining the appropriate status.
+It enables time savings, faster movement through space, and easier transportation of bulky, heavy goods.
+The automobile has firmly entered our lives, becoming an indispensable part of our lives.
+But it has also managed to occupy a niche associated with the formation and maintenance of a sought-after image and appropriate status.

 Eicher Motors